 7. Drain the apple slices in a strainer, collecting the juice.

 8. Simmer the juice collected with two tablespoons of butter, for about five minutes.
 You will get a golden slightly dense syrup.

 9. Add the cornstarch to the apple slices, and mix.

 10. Pour the apple mixture onto the pie crust.
 Pack it with your hand and even it out.
 Drizzle with the syrup that you just prepared.

 11. Helping yourself with the rolling pin, pick up the top pie pastry.
 Cut any excess pastry from the edges, making sure you have enough to tuck under.
 Fold the top dough under the bottom crust.
 All around the pie.

-12. Seal the edges by decorating with a fluted patter.
-Using your index finger on one hand, push the dough through the index and middle fingers of your other hand, as shown in my picture.
+12. Seal the edges by decorating with a fluted pattern.
+Using your index finger, on one hand, push the dough through the index and middle fingers of your other hand, as shown in my picture.

 13. Beat one egg, and brush the egg wash on the top and edges of the pie.
 Sprinkle with crystallized sugar if you like.

 14. Cut a few slits in the center of the pie, using a pointed sharp knife.
 You need these to let the steam out from inside the pie.